studiointeract/tracker-component/README.md

 ## Features

-1. **Easy to use**, using no componentDidMount or componentDidUpdate and no actual interaction with Tracker, we promise!
+1. **Easy to use**, manages everything with Tracker through the easy to use autorun and subscribe methods, you don't have to use have to manually setup the reactivity bindings, we promise!
-2. **Server Side Rendering** supported, though make sure to use FlowRouter SSR.
+2. **Server Side Rendering** are supported, trough FlowRouter (SSR).
-3. **Lightweight** implementation, just check the Tracker.Component implementation in the `tracker-component.jsx` file, there's no magic behind the scene (**45 lines of code**).
+3. **Lightweight** implementation, just check the Tracker.Component implementation in the `tracker-component.jsx` file, there is no magic going on behind the scenes, it's only **50 lines of code**.

 ### Meteor 1.3

 `meteor add studiointeract:tracker-component`

+> Usage instructions coming shortly!

 ### Meteor 1.2